 Premiums can change once the plan is in place

 With some providers, inflation can mean that monthly payments go up.
-However, when you take out a plan with SunLife, you know exactly how much you will have to pay each month and how much the plan will pay out when you die.
+However, when you take out over 50 life cover with SunLife, you know exactly how much you will have to pay each month and how much the plan will pay out when you die.
 So, you can be confident there won’t be any unexpected increases to what you pay or reductions in the amount paid out.

 There’s a chance you pay in more than is paid out